Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 3 Oktober 2025 16.26.24 UTC
+- WIB: Jumat, 3 Oktober 2025 17.29.23 UTC
-- WITA: Jumat, 3 Oktober 2025 17.26.24 UTC
+- WITA: Jumat, 3 Oktober 2025 18.29.23 UTC
-- WIT: Jumat, 3 Oktober 2025 18.26.24 UTC
+- WIT: Jumat, 3 Oktober 2025 19.29.23 UTC

 Kutipan Inspiratif:
-"Nature gives to every time and season some beauties of its own; and from morning to night, as from the cradle to the grave, it is but a succession of changes so gentle and easy that we can scarcely mark their progress."
+"I am a little pencil in the hand of a writing God who is sending a love letter to the world."

-Kategori: nature
+Kategori: inspirational